clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 In this project I used a combination of [D3JS](https://d3js.org/) and React for creating the data visualizations.
 I decided on taking the approach of only using D3 for non-DOM mutation tasks such as generating complex [SVG path commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d) from GeoJSON, then handing those off to a React component for rendering the SVG Path to the DOM.

-An alternative approach to combining D3 and React is to use a combination of [d3-selection](#) and React's [ref](https://reactjs.org/docs/refs-and-the-dom.html) utility to allow D3 to render the part of the DOM which contains the visualization (aside: this is the approach I typically take when using [LeafletJS](https://leafletjs.com/) with React).
+An alternative approach to combining D3 and React is to use a combination of [d3-selection](https://github.com/d3/d3-selection) and React's [ref](https://reactjs.org/docs/refs-and-the-dom.html) utility to allow D3 to render the part of the DOM which contains the visualization (aside: this is the approach I typically take when using [LeafletJS](https://leafletjs.com/) with React).
 The benefit of this approach is that if you already know D3JS, you can continue developing similar to how you normally would without React.
 However, some in the data visualization developer community believe that this approach should generally be avoided as it 1. means having two different libraries handle DOM updates and therefore introduces more code complexity, and 2. this forgoes React's diffing algorithm which helps make DOM updates fast (Amelia Wattenberger ran [some benchmarking tests](https://twitter.com/Wattenberger/status/1123413424678027265) that seem to show React is faster at updating the DOM than D3).

 There has been a lot written on the subject of various methods of combining React and D3, which I won't go into in this post any further.
 If you're interested in learning more I encourage you to take a look at the writings and presentations of data vis folks such as [Shirley Wu](http://slides.com/shirleywu/deck#/4), [Amelia Wattenberger](https://wattenberger.com/blog/react-and-d3), and [Thibaut Tiberghien](https://medium.com/@tibotiber/react-d3-js-balancing-performance-developer-experience-4da35f912484).

-Anyway, the trade off I ran into with using the first approach is that I lost D3's magical animation capabilities (referred to as "transitions") that belong to the [d3-transition](#) module.
+One trade off, which became the subject of this blog post, that I ran into with using the first approach is that I lost D3's magical animation capabilities (referred to as "transitions" in D3JS) that belong to the [d3-transition](https://github.com/d3/d3-transition) module.
 In order to animate (or transition) part of the DOM with D3, you need to `select` it, which you can't do without using `d3-selection`.
 So the question then became, how would I create this animation?

 ## The Solution

-I ended up deciding to use a combination of the [requestAnimationFrame API](#), React's `useState` and `useEffect` hooks, and D3's `interpolateZoom` method.
+I ended up deciding to use a combination of the [requestAnimationFrame API](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame), React's `useState` and `useEffect` hooks, and D3's [interpolateZoom](https://github.com/d3/d3-interpolate/blob/master/README.md#interpolateZoom) method.
 This ended up working quite nicely, and I was pleased with the results.
-Unfortunately due to the confidentiality of the project, I can't show the actual source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on Observable.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Philippe!) to React in order to demonstrate the technique.
+Unfortunately due to the confidentiality of the project, I can't show the source code here, so instead I've ported the demo from the [d3.interpolateZoom documentation on Observable.com](https://observablehq.com/@d3/d3-interpolatezoom?collection=@d3/d3-interpolate) written by [Philippe Rivière](https://twitter.com/recifs) (thank you Philippe!) to React in order to demonstrate the technique.

 **_Pssst!_** _If you'd like to skip to the final code, check out [the demo on codesandbox.io](https://codesandbox.io/s/react-d3-animation-with-hooks-wz8cl)._

 ### SVG Zoom Transforms and Interpolation

-I want to start off by saying that `d3-interpolate` is such a handy module.
-It allows for you to interpolate not just numbers, but colors, strings, arrays, objects, and dates!
+I want to start off with an aside and say that `d3-interpolate` is such a handy module.
+It enables you to interpolate not just numbers, but colors, strings, arrays, objects, and dates!
 Take a look at the [d3-interpolate documentation on ObservableHQ](https://observablehq.com/collection/@d3/d3-interpolate) for plenty of examples and explanations of how the various interpolators work.
+And if the word "interpolator" or "interpolation" is just foreign tech jargon to you, then I would recommend reading the [d3-interpolate notebook on Observable](https://observablehq.com/@d3/d3-interpolate?collection=@d3/d3-interpolate) for a good introduction to the concept in the context of D3JS.

 While I'm using `d3.interpolateZoom` for this tutorial, D3JS also has interpolators for both SVG and CSS transform strings.
 The benefit of using `d3.interpolateZoom` over these other interpolators is that it uses an algorithm for smooth zooming and panning developed by [Jarke van Wijk and Wim Nuij](http://www.win.tue.nl/~vanwijk/zoompan.pdf).
 Check out the [smooth zooming demo by Mike Bostock](https://observablehq.com/@d3/smooth-zooming?collection=@d3/d3-interpolate) for a good stand alone example of using `d3.interpolateZoom`.

-Okay so the first thing to know about `d3.interpolateZoom` is that similar to other `d3-interpolate` methods in that given two arguments, starting and ending transform values, it will return an interpolator function.
+The first thing to know about `d3.interpolateZoom` is that similar to other `d3-interpolate` methods, when given two arguments, in this case starting and ending transform values, it will return an interpolator function.
 Both the start and end values are expected to be tuples consisting of three numbers.
 The first two numbers represent the center of the transform's `x` and `y` coordinates, while the third number represents the `size` or scale of the transform.
 The interpolator function that is returned will accept a single value, `t`, which is expected to be a value between zero to one, inclusive.
-Zero will return the start transform, and one will return the end transform.
-Any value between these will be an interpolated transform between the start and end, with `0.5` being the middle point.
+Passing a value of zero to the interpolator function will return the start transform, and passing a value of one will return the end transform.
+Any value between these will be an interpolated transform between the start and end transforms.
+Passing the interpolator function a value of `0.5` for example would return a transform representing the middle point between the start and end transforms.

 Phew!
 If that was a lot to take in don't sweat it, things should become more clear after we dig into it some more.